10 ways to Increase Audience Participation During Presentations

 By gathering responses in real time via text, app, or browser, you’ll encourage greater participation and gain valuable insights on what your attendees really want to know.
 And because Poll Everywhere integrates directly with popular presentation apps like PowerPoint, Google Slides, and Keynote, you can stay focused on building a compelling story.

-If you’re looking for more ideas on how to connect with your audience during presentations, download our free audience engagement kit.
+If you’re looking for more ideas on how to connect with your audience during presentations, download comprehensive guide to creating engaging presentations.
 You’ll learn from presentation pros on how to deliver a more captivating and interactive experience from start to finish.